giantpaper/techybingo/README.md

 # Techybingo / Bingoscouts

+## Tech:
+(For dev purposes)
+- Node
+- Yarn
+- Vue
+- Vite
+- PHP

 ## File hierarchy
 App.vue -> ./src/components/Board.vue -> ./WinCond.vue

 ```
 ./public
 	squares.txt - The labels for each square.
 One label per line
+	./ready - the randomized lists for each week (e.g. what actually gets used for the board).
+Needs to gitignore'd other bad things might happen.
+Lists
 ./src
-	generateBoard.php - creates a new randomized list for the next week, so everyone has the same squares
+	generateBoard.php - creates a new randomized list for the next week, so everyone has the same squares (Using PHP, because my PHP-fu is better than my Vue/JS/node-fu)
 	./assets
 		bingo.js - Where the bingo'ing happens (generate the board, check for wins, etc)
 		bingodate.js - Where all date-related code lives